Sursock family: Members

 Alexandre Sursock, son of Cyril Sursock, married Princess Mom Rajawongse Charuvan Rangsit of Thailand (by Mom Nalini) on 9 September 1978.

-Michail (Michael) Sursock is a leading figure in Asia's Private Equity and financial sphere, where he continues to serve as an adviser to numerous companies, having built his name as a leader of several multinational businesses across Europe, America and Asia.
-Michail has spent time as CEO of KKR Capstone for Asia Pacific, as a Managing Director at Motorola Inc, and as a President with Mars across three continents.
-Additionally Mr. Sursock is an Advisor and Speaker at the Tuck School of Leadership Dartmouth and a member of its Asia Advisory Board.
+Michail (Michael) Sursock is a leading figure in Asia's private equity and financial sphere, where he continues to serve as an adviser to numerous companies, having built his name as a leader of several multinational businesses across Europe, America and Asia.
+Michail has spent time as CEO of KKR Capstone for Asia Pacific, as a managing director at Motorola, and as a president with Mars.
+Michail is an advisor and speaker at the Tuck School of Leadership Dartmouth and a member of its Asia Advisory Board.
 He is also a member of the Marshall Goldsmith Leadership 100.

 Robert Sursock, over many decades, established himself as a premier banker in Paris and beyond, having built and grown such institutions as PrimeCorp Finance, Gazprombank Invest Mena and Banque Arabe et Internationale d'Investissement.

-Cairo's most famous restaurant entrepreneur, Nicha Sursock, the co-owner of world-renowned restaurant and bar "L'aubergine", is also a member of the prominent Greek Orthodox family, while Cici Tommaseo Sursock was a renowned artist having hosted exhibitions throughout the world, including in Lausanne, Beirut, Cairo, New York, Rome.
+Nicha Sursock, the co-owner of the restaurant and bar "L'aubergine" in Cairo, is also a member of the family, and Cici Tommaseo Sursock was a renowned artist who exhibited throughout the world, including in Lausanne, Beirut, Cairo, New York, and Rome.

-Isabelle Hélène Sursock fell in love with and wed Prince Marcantonio VII Colonna, who brought her to Italy, where she was able to integrate successfully into Roman high society at a time when it had to deal with Mussolini.
+Isabelle Hélène Sursock married Prince Marcantonio VII Colonna, who brought her to Italy, where she was able to integrate successfully into Roman high society at a time when it had to deal with Mussolini.
 After the end of the monarchy in 1946 Princess Isabelle effectively replaced Queen Marie José as the substitute queen of Italy, hosting regal receptions where royalty, aristocracy and, among the bourgeoisie, only financiers and bankers were allowed.
-Donna Isabelle, as she then became known, occupied a prime position amongst the élite of Roman society throughout her long life up to the 1980s.
-She guarded the artistic collection of the family throughout the darkest periods of both world wars.
+Isabelle was among the élite of Roman society throughout her long life up to the 1980s.
+She guarded the artistic collection of the family through both world wars.
 She and her husband were immensely loyal to the Holy See, so much so that she was given the rare honor of Vatican citizenship.

-The "alternate queen," as she was known in Italy's elite circles, never abandoned her palace (Palazzo Colonna), which she so profoundly loved, and continued to weave her diplomatic skills at the highest level, receiving heads of state and royalty from half the world.
-Isabelle dedicated her life to preserving the uppermost interests and image of the family.
+The "alternate queen", as she was known in Italy's elite circles, never abandoned her palace (Palazzo Colonna), which she loved, and continued to use her diplomatic skills at the highest level, receiving heads of state and royalty from half the world.
+Isabelle dedicated her life to preserving the interests and image of the family.